 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the three aspects of a narcissistic client’s need for manipulation.
+-Explain three aspects of a narcissist limitations.

--Explain what two operations are key in understanding the narcissistic paradox.
+-Name two operations are key in understanding the narcissistic paradox.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."